That dollar amount reflects a 39.9% gain since 2017 and a 27.5% uptick from 2020 to 2021.

-Based on the average exchange rate for 2021, Estonia uses the euro which appreciated by 5% against the US dollar since 2017 and rose by 3.9% from 2020 to 2021.
-The stronger EU currency made Estonia’s exports paid for in weaker US dollars relatively more expensive for international buyers.
+Based on the average exchange rate for 2022, Estonia uses the euro which depreciated by -12.1% against the US dollar since 2018 and weakened by -12.3% from 2021 to 2022.
+The weaker European Union currency in 2022 made Estonia’s exports paid for in stronger US dollars relatively less expensive for international buyers.

 Estonia’s Top 10 Exports